monstorix/plex-font-systemless-module/README_EN.md

 This module is based on the [CJK Fonts Magisk Module Template](https://github.com/lxgw/advanced-cjk-font-magisk-module-template) released by LXGW with modifications.
 Therefore, the related compatibility issues are shared between the modules based on this template, please also read the documentation in the template repository carefully.
 Especially the [Notes](https://github.com/lxgw/advanced-cjk-font-magisk-module-template#%E6%B3%A8%E6%84%8F%E4%BA%8B%E9%A1%B9) and [Compatibility Adjustment](https://github.com/lxgw/advanced-cjk-font-magisk-module-template#%E5%85%BC%E5%AE%B9%E6%80%A7%E8%B0%83%E6%95%B4-%E4%BB%85%E4%BE%9B%E5%8F%82%E8%80%83) part.

-For partial CJK extended character support, use [Plangothic Glyphs Completion Module](https://github.com/Cccc-owo/Another-Plangothic-magisk-module) packed by Cccc-owo.
+For extended CJK character support, two more fonts can be used: [Plangothic (sans-serif)](https://github.com/Cccc-owo/Another-Plangothic-magisk-module) or [Tianheng-Tshyn (serif)](http://cheonhyeong.com/English/download.html).
+The original template has reserved the fallback support for these two fonts.
+Just download and put the ttf files in `/system/fonts` and it's good to go.

 ## Refrences